-Concentration Advisor: Ben B. Judd, Professor, Ph.D., University of Texas at Arlington

-This concentration is designed to prepare managers to deal with the latest methods of analysis related to global marketing.
+Concentration Advisor: Ben B. Judd, Professor, Ph.D., University of Texas at Arlington agers to deal with the latest methods of analysis related to global marketing.
 These include basic techniques and skills, such as adapting to new political and cultural environments, which are not normally covered by traditional courses.
 It is strongly recommended that students contact the global marketing advisor as early as possible to program the appropriate sequence of courses.
 Five courses (15 credits) are required.